ezntek/beancode/README.md

 ### Performance

 It's really bad.
 However, PyPy makes it a lot better.
-Here's some data for the PrimeTorture benchmark I have, ran on an i7-14700KF with 32GB RAM on Arch Linux:
+Here's some data for the PrimeTorture benchmark in the examples, ran on an i7-14700KF with 32GB RAM on Arch Linux:

 |Language|Time Taken (s)|
 |--------|----------|